- Cervical cancer

-About 800 women in Australia are diagnosed with cervical cancer every year.
-Cervical cancer accounts for about 2 out of 100 of all cancers diagnosed in women.
-It is more common in women over 40, but it can occur at any age.
-About one in 200 women will develop cervical cancer before the age of 75.
+About 850 women in Australia are diagnosed with cervical cancer every year.
+Cervical cancer is most commonly diagnosed in women over 30, but it can occur at any age.
+About one in 195 women will develop cervical cancer before the age of 75.

 What causes cervical cancer?

-Most cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
+Almost all cases of cervical cancer are caused by an infection called human papillomavirus (HPV).
 There are also other known risk factors.

 HPV is the name for a group of viruses.
 It is a common infection that affects the surface of different areas of the body, such as the cervix, vagina and skin.

 There are more than 100 different types of HPV, including over 40 types that affect the genitals.
 Genital HPV is usually spread via the skin during sexual contact.
 About four out of five people will become infected with at least one type of genital HPV at some time in their lives.
 Some other types of HPV cause common warts on the hands and feet.

-Most people will not be aware they have HPV as it is usually harmless and doesn’t cause symptoms.
-In most women, the virus is cleared quickly by the immune system and no treatment is needed.
+Most people will not know they have HPV as it is usually harmless and doesn’t cause symptoms.
+In most people, the virus is cleared quickly by the immune system and no treatment is needed.
 In some women, the infection doesn’t go away and they have an increased risk of developing changes in the cervix.
 These changes usually develop slowly over many years.

 Approximately 15 types of genital HPV cause cervical cancer.
-Screening tests are used to detect these types of HPV or the precancerous cell changes caused by the virus.
-See screening tests for more on this.
+Screening tests are used to detect most of these types of HPV or the precancerous cell changes caused by the virus.
 There is also a vaccine that protects people from some types of HPV.

 Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in women with HPV.